seapimetz/oedulis/README.md

 If you don't have the devtools package installed, then:

-install.packages("devtools")

-Once that one's installed (or if you already had it installed), run this line:
+-     install.packages("devtools") #In case you don't have devtools installed

-devtools::install_github("seapimetz/oedulis")
+-     devtools::install_github("seapimetz/oedulis")

 That's it, well done!